gaojingsheng/gaojingsheng.github.io/_pages/includes/intro.md

 In my free time, I enjoy swimming, playing board games, and photography.
 Additionally, I occasionally post random thoughts on [Zhihu](https://www.zhihu.com/people/cautious-56).

+📢 I am expected to graduate in 2025.
+If you have any suitable job recommendations, please feel free to contact me.

 </div>